harvard-library/librarycloud_deploy/README.md

 LibraryCloud Deployment
 =======================

-# Deploying a LibraryCloud server
+# Deploying a LibraryCloud ingestion server

 1) Create an aws.properties file with your AWS credentials: